byzer-org/byzer-doc/byzer-lang/en-us/installation/cli-installation.md

-# Byzer-lang command line installation and configuration
+# Byzer-Lang command line installation and configuration

-We provide the ability to execute scripts with the command line to Byzer-lang, which is convenient for users to make byzer-lang have more automation capabilities.
-This article describes how to install and use Byzer-lang command line.
+Byzer supports running Byzer scripts with command line tools, to provide users with more self-service automation capabilities.
+This article describes how to install and use this feature.

-### Installation process
+### Installation

-#### 1. Set up Byzer-lang environment
+#### 1. Set up Byzer-Lang environment

-The following will introduce the meaning and installation processes of the environment variables in the Byzer-lang command line.
+The following part will introduce the environment variables in Byzer-lang command line and how to install them.

 1. Environment variables

-First you need to set two environment variables: `MLSQL_LANG_HOME` and `PATH`.
+First, you need to set two environment variables: `MLSQL_LANG_HOME` and `PATH`.

 - **MLSQL_LANG_HOME**: The directory where the Byzer-lang command line is located.
-When setting `PATH`, you can use this variable for convenience.
+When setting `PATH`, you can use this variable to facilitate future settings.

 - **PATH**: A list of paths to search for executable files.
-When executing an executable file, if the file cannot be found in the current path, each path in `PATH` will be searched in turn until the executable file is found.
+For example, if one executable file is to be executed, but the system could not locate the file in the current path, it will search all paths defined in `PATH` till the executable file is found.

-   > The execution command (byzer) of the Byzer-lang command line is located in the bin directory under the installation path, so this directory should also be added to the PATH variable.
+   > The execution command (byzer) of the Byzer-Lang command line is located in the `bin` directory of the installation path, so this directory should also be added to the `PATH` variable.

-2. Download the byzer-lang command line.

-Download the byzer-lang command line package from the following address:
+2. Download the byzer-lang command line based on your operating system:

 - [Mac](https://download.byzer.org/byzer/2.2.1/byzer-lang-darwin-amd64-3.0-2.2.1.tar.gz)
 - [Linux](https://download.byzer.org/byzer/2.2.1/byzer-lang-linux-amd64-3.0-2.2.1.tar.gz)

 3. Directory structure

-It takes the mac environment as an example.
-After downloading the [compressed package adapted to the mac environment](https://download.byzer.org/byzer/2.2.1/byzer-lang-darwin-amd64-3.0-2.2.1.tar.gz), decompress the tar package.
+This section takes the Mac environment as an example.
+After downloading the [compressed package for Mac environment](https://download.byzer.org/byzer/2.2.1/byzer-lang-darwin-amd64-3.0-2.2.1.tar.gz), unzip the tar package.
 The internal directory structure is as follows:

 ```
 |-- bin